 Are there any regional challenges in Michigan that may not apply to other jurisdictions?

 SJ: Michigan is among the jurisdictions offering both internet casino gaming and online sports betting.
-While several other states have authorised those as well, with more choices Michigan could potentially attract more people, including those with gambling addictions issues.
-We also have an international border with Ontario, Canada, and that means geo-location is important as well.
+While several other states have authorised those as well, with more choices Michigan could potentially attract more people, including those with gambling addiction issues.
+We also have an international border with Ontario, Canada and that means geo-location is important as well.

 BP: Every jurisdiction can offer specific challenges.
 I believe Michigan has done an excellent job.
 Whether we are talking responsible gaming or implementing technology MGCB have been very transparent in working with the industry.

 One uniqueness in Michigan is that it has igaming and sports which is offered for play by both commercial and tribal gaming operators.
 That doesn’t change the RG requirements, but as a platform provider it changes our infrastructure, how we work with operators and how those operators work with state regulators.
 Strong communication between all those parties is crucial.